Hendra-Huang/go-standard-layout/README.md

 ## About the project

 This is a small app that consist of 2 entities, User and Article.
 1 user can have more than 1 articles.
 For both entities, there are some sample endpoints provided.
 I wrap the router and provides basic monitoring using prometheus.
 I use [dep](https://github.com/golang/dep) for depedency management.
+There is simple opentracing implementation in this app.
 This app is also provided with unit test and parallel database integration test.

 ## About the structure